DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 ![snapshot](images/TransactionWrap/REFERENCE_BEFORE.png)
 We keep the database logics only in the *DataAccess Layer*, but may allow Transaction begin in *Business Layer*, even *Application Layer*.

-As you see, Due to the " All of them are packaged in the single dll", you SHOULD reference it again in *Business Layer* and up layers, just in order to use *MicroDBTransaction*.
+As you see, due to the " All of them are packaged in the single dll", you SHOULD reference it again in *Business Layer* and up layers, just in order to use *MicroDBTransaction*.

 Maybe we can solve this problem by some design patterns or development agreements, but it's not very rigorous for the **Closures Principle**, isn't it?